lumutek/lumutek.github.io/index.markdown

 [MLDash][ml-enhanced] - The most recent iteration of the final artifact, which includes security upgrades

-The initial [code review][code-review] can be viewed here or on YouTube.
+The initial code review can be viewed here or on [YouTube][code-review].
 {% include youtubePlayer.html id=page.youtubeId %}